aurorascharff/rsc-workshop/STEPS.md

 - Move it back into the layout, delete component
 - Update: form and action-prop, hidden inputs or .bind to ensure prog.enh, remove "use client".
 No more feedback.
 - Delete: form and action-prop, .bind.
 OnSubmit is prog enh fallback.
-- Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards
+- Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards.
+Kan noen forklare hva som skjer?
 - Favorite: form and action-prop with .bind or hidden input
 - PAUSE?